A Guide To Getting Dressed When You’re Depressed

 I have three types of clothing to ease me through my day: Morning clothes are usually some variation of my pajamas or robe that I drink my coffee in and start working in.
 Afternoon clothes are cute but comfortable (like a house dress), enough to help me get out of the house on a few walking breaks throughout my day or wear to my third space after work.
 And night clothes are sweatpants and sweatshirts I don’t sleep in but enjoy feeling cozy in.
 Since I wear each garment for a much shorter time, I feel okay re-wearing them for a few days or folding them back up in my drawer.

-There may be a moment when you feel external change will support internal healing.
+There may be a time when you feel external change, like buying a new dress, will support internal healing.
 This can be true.

 Instead, if you do want to shop while you’re experiencing depression, try to focus on the pieces that remind you most of yourself.
 Your favorite colors, patterns, and fabrics can delight you and support an embodied dressing experience rather than a dismal one.